 Coaches will be given contact information for one or more residents, depending on their capacity.
-To protect the privacy of coaches' phone numbers, it is up to the coach to reach out to their assigned residents.
+We ask that coaches reach out to grantees first, either via email or telephone.
 Residents will not be provided with contact info for their coach until the coach reaches out.
 Coaches should send an introductory message as soon as they can to their assigned residents to provide the best way to be in touch.
 We ask that you reach out to your assigned grantees within 2 weeks of being notified.
 We recommend setting clear expectations for your grantees from the beginning: let them know what they can expect from you as far as availability and how you anticipate communicating with them.
-If at any point you are no longer able to assist with your assigned grantees, unable to reach your assigned grantees, or need to report a concern, please reach out to the L2L helpline (I2Ihelp@bluethumb.org).
+If at any point you are no longer able to assist with your assigned grantees, unable to reach your assigned grantees, or need to report a concern, please reach out to the L2L coach email (|2|coaching@bluethumb.org).